Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum thermodynamic functions

 where \(\mathcal{E}(\omega,T)\) is the equilibrium average of the total energy of a bath oscillator of frequency \(\omega\):

+It may be pointed out that it is \(U(T)\) rather than \(E(T)\) (introduced in Section~(\ref{thermsec})) which serves as the thermodynamic energy; for the one-dimensional quantum Brownian oscillator, \(U(T)\) agrees exactly with the thermally-averaged energy obtained from the partition function of the system by evaluating Euclidean path integrals \cite{agmb}.

 For our system of interest, we may now obtain the free energy in the same spirit as above.
-With \(f(\omega,T) = 2 \ln[ \sinh (\hbar \omega/(2 k_B T))]\) being the free energy of a quantum harmonic oscillator of frequency \(\omega\) in canonical equilibrium at temperature \(T\), and following the discussions that we have had so far, we can write which are respectively the free energy corresponding to the situations (i) and (ii) described above.
-Consequently, the free energy for our system of particle in a harmonic well is just their difference~\cite{lho6}: \(F_U(T) = \widetilde{F}(T) - F_\mathrm{B}(T)\), i.e., where the subscript `\(U\)' reminds the reader that it is related to the internal energy function \(U(T)\) via Consequently, we get
+We know that the thermally-averaged result for the free energy of a quantum oscillator of frequency \(\omega\) and in canonical equilibrium at temperature \(T\) reads With this, we define which are respectively the free energies corresponding to the situations (i) and (ii) described above (in the context of the internal energy).
+Consequently, the free energy for our system of a particle in a harmonic well is just their difference~\cite{lho6}: \(F_U(T) = \widetilde{F}(T) - F_\mathrm{B}(T)\), i.e., where the subscript `\(U\)' reminds the reader that it is related to the internal energy function \(U(T)\) via Consequently, we get

 We may alternatively discard the zero-point energy contribution in the factor \(\mathcal{E}(\omega,T)\) appearing in Eq.~(\ref{energyequi2}) and in the factor \(f(\omega,T)\) appearing in Eq.~(\ref{FT}), i.e., we can consider instead the expressions